thejsway/thejsway/manuscript/chapter20.md

 Enabling cross-domain requests is done by setting on **cross-origin resource sharing** (CORS) in the server configuration.

-> For more information about this topic, check out thi [MDN article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+> For more information about this topic, check out this [MDN article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

 ## JSON, a data format for the web